See, my servant will prosper,

 For all my foes I am an object of reproach,

-a laughingstock to my neighbours, and a dread to my friends;
+a laughingstock to my neighbors, and a dread to my friends;

 they who see me abroad flee from me.